 What is a Change Management Model?

 Change Management Model is a methodology that offers detailed guidance when it comes to organisational change.
 Be it anything from planned transitions to transformations, this Model provides a structured approach to navigating them.
-It also helps navigate any challenges that arise during this process.
+By incorporating change management principles, it also helps address any challenges that arise during this process.
 Moreover, it makes sure that these changes are successfully adopted and implemented.

-There is not just one, but many Change Management Models that provide a detailed roadmap for understanding these changes for everyone in the organisation.
+There is not just one, but many Change Management Models that provide a detailed roadmap for understanding these changes for everyone in the organization within the change management plan.
 Overall, it makes it easier for everyone to implement these changes as well as enforce these transitions as the new practice.

 What are the best Change Management Models?